alebarraud/Computer-Science/EDya1/Pila/PilaEnlazada/README.md

-Use slist for implement a stack. to compile in bash: gcc slist.c main.c && ./a.out
+Use slist for implement a stack.
+To compile in bash: gcc slist.c main.c && ./a.out